Latin American drug legalization: Ecuador

 According to the 2008 Constitution of Ecuador, in its Article 364 the Ecuadorian state does not see drug consumption as a crime but only as a health concern.
 Since June 2013 the State drugs regulatory office CONSEP has published a table which establishes maximum doses carried by persons so as to be considered in legal possession.

 Guatemala

 In 2012, newly elected Guatemalan president Otto Pérez Molina argued that all drugs should be legalized while attending the United Nations.

 Honduras

 On February 22, 2008, Honduras President Manuel Zelaya called on the United States to legalize drugs, in order, he said, to prevent the majority of violent murders occurring in Honduras.
-Honduras is used by cocaine smugglers as a transiting point between Colombia and the US.
+Honduras is used by cocaine smugglers as a transition point between Colombia and the US.
 Honduras, with a population of 7 million suffers an average of 8–10 murders a day, with an estimated 70% being as a result of this international drug trade.
 The same problem is occurring in Guatemala, El Salvador, Costa Rica and Mexico, according to Zelaya.